ARK: Answer-Centric Retriever Tuning via KG-augmented Curriculum Learning: Experiment

 \subsection{Experiment Setup}

 \paragraph{Our Framework}

-We adopt \textbf{Qwen3-embedding} \cite{qwen3embedding} as our base model for fine-tuning, due to its state-of-the-art performance across a wide range of downstream tasks and its strong knowledge inheritance from the Qwen LLM.
-To emphasize the efficiency and scalability of our framework, we utilize the smallest variant (0.6B parameters).
-For each subgraph, we generate 10 augmented queries and retrieve 10 positive chunks per query.
-To construct the negative set, we sample the top 20 retrieved chunks and exclude any that overlap with the positives.
+We adopt \textbf{Qwen3-embedding} (0.6B variant) \cite{qwen3embedding} as our base model for fine-tuning, due to its SOTA and scalable performance across a wide range of downstream tasks, and a tailored, tunable framework \texttt{SWIFT} \cite{zhao2024swiftascalablelightweightinfrastructure}.
+For alignment phase, we retrieve $10$ positive queries based on $S(t)$.
+For stage 2-3, we first sample respective $10$ augmented queries $\mathcal{Q}^{\texttt{aug}}_L/ \mathcal{Q}^{\texttt{aug}}_S$ per query based on the answer-aligned subgraph.
+Based on augmented queries, we sample the top $20$ retrieved chunks from $\mathcal{Q}^{\texttt{aug}}_L/ \mathcal{Q}^{\texttt{aug}}_S$ excluding any positive overlaps.

 \paragraph{Model Selection} We first employ the latest \textbf{Gemini-2.5-Flash} \citep{comanici2025gemini} as our foundational model for OpenIE.
 The construction of our KG follows the GraphRAG \citep{edge2024local}, but the community generation is different.
 The NetworkX library is utilized to execute approximated PPR when conducting a query-based community search.
 We then employ \textbf{Gemini-2.5-Pro} \citep{comanici2025gemini} for constructing injected queries with the same ground truth as the original query.
 We use \textbf{GPT-4.1} to evaluate win rates via pairwise comparisons.